holadepo/docs/astro/cli/astro-dev-upgrade-check.md

 ## Usage

-Use this command only if the DAGs in your Astro project were imported from another open source or commercial Airflow project on version 1.14-1.15.
-The command is compatible with all supported versions of [Astro Runtime](runtime-image-architecture.md).
+Use this command only if the DAGs in your Astro project are imported from another open source or commercial Airflow project on version 1.14-1.15.

 After starting your project with [`astro dev start`](cli/astro-dev-start.md), run: